jo12no/kindle-vocabulary-flashcard-generator/README.md

 ```
 pip install -r requirements.txt
 ```
+You can create an OpenAI API key here: https://platform.openai.com/.
 Note that you can run add your OpenAI API Key into the `config.py` file, for authenticating requests.
 You can also set it as an environment variable for security purposes.

 ## Dependencies